DavidAntliff/esp32-ds18b20-example/README.md

 Parts of this code are based on references provided to the public domain by Maxim Integrated.

 "1-Wire" is a registered trademark of Maxim Integrated.

+## Roadmap

+The following features are anticipated but not yet implemented:

+ * Simultaneous temperature conversion from multiple devices.
+ * Device configuration including resolution.
+ * Alarm support.
+ * Single device optimisations - avoid ROM addressing when only one device exists.
+ * Parasitic power support.
+ * EEPROM support.